 - Finished and changes of winning variant applied – the A/B test has been finished, the variant has been selected as the winner and the changes have been applied (app resources have been updated to match the resources of the winning variant).

-Managing Resource A/B Tests
+Resource A/B tests details

 The actions you can perform on the Resource A/B Test Details screen depend on the A/B test status:

 - Edit or start an A/B test in Staging status.

 - Abort or finish an A/B test in Started status.

 - Archive or create a copy of an A/B test in Aborted status.

 - Delete a test in Archived status.